emoose/xvdtool/README.md

-# xvdtool
+### xvdtool - by emoose (aka noob25x)

-xvdtool is a utility coded in C# to manipulate Xbox One XVD (and XVC) packages.
+xvdtool is a C# command-line utility for manipulating Xbox One XVD/XVC packages.
 It can print detailed info about package headers, resign, rehash, en/decrypt and verify data integrity of a package, it can also convert (some, but not all) decrypted XVD files to VHD.

-Currently it's only been tested with dev-crypted packages, as the retail 256-bit ODK (Origin/Obfuscation Decryption Key?) is unknown.

-It's assumed based on observations of older system files that the retail ODK keyslot is only accessible via the PSP (Platform Security Processor).
-However right now it's unknown whether the key can actually be dumped from it or not, as it seems that the PSP itself handles decrypting the CIK (the XVD driver passes the XVD header over to the PSP, then the PSP decrypts the CIK and returns the new header)

-Until the retail ODK has been found this tool is useless for 90% of people, but developers looking into how XVD files work will find a detailed mapping of the XVD structures and complete methods for manipulating them.
+So far it's only been tested with dev-crypted packages (which use a different 256-bit "ODK" obfuscation key to retail packages), as the retail key is still unknown. **This currently makes the tool useless for 90% of people**, but developers looking into how XVD files work will find a detailed mapping of the XVD structures and complete methods for manipulating them.

 However **no encryption keys are provided with this tool**, you'll have to find them yourself.
-MD5 hashes for the dev keys are provided below, but if you have an Xbox One development kit installed the keys can automatically be extracted from there too.
+MD5 hashes for the dev keys are provided below, if you have an Xbox One development kit installed the keys can automatically be extracted from there too.

-Also included is a tool for extracting files from the XBFS (Xbox Boot File System) inside the Xbox One NAND, it's not much different from tuxuser's NANDOne tool except that it includes filenames for the XBFS entries, and also has a (very) small part of the NAND mapped out.
+Also included is a tool for extracting files from the XBFS (Xbox Boot File System) inside the Xbox One NAND, based on tuxuser's original [NANDOne](https://github.com/tuxuser/NANDOne) work with a few small additions.

 ### Usage
 Usage  : xvdtool.exe [parameters] [filename]